SODALITE-EU/semantic-reasoner/README.md

 4) Build the semantic reasoner as a maven project.
 Run it on a tomcat server.
 The reasoner should be up and running, waiting for receiving API requests.

+The access to the KB is restricted to authenticated users.
+All apis have as input token for aunthenticating and authorizing the user.
+For the local environment, auth check is disabled.

 ## Running the reasoner on docker containers
 Run
 ```docker-compose up```